✉️ A Note on the Voyage Journal

 Motorcycle Diaries, New Zealand

-I told my girlfriend recently while I was naming all of the countries of the world on a quiz website, that I truly do wish to see the world.
-Beyond the known places like Bangkok and the Phi Phi islands, capitals across Europe, East Coast of Australia, pyramids of Giza, and the sands of Waikiki.
 I want to see East Timor on the edge of Indonesia.
-I was to see the faces of people in Tajikistan of why a New Yorker is in their country.
-I want to cross borders of Sudan, Djibouti, and Eritrea just for the fucking hell of it.
-Dance Salsa in my island of Puerto Rico to getting lost in India.
-See Tuvalu, Nauru, and Kiribati to better understand climate change.
-I want to engage with locals in Brazil with my rusty Portuguese and hitch on sail boats in the Eastern Caribbean & South Pacific.
-Travel the corners of America with my dad and improve my moms Spanish in Colombia for longer than 2 weeks (It’s that bad.
-Sorry mom lol).
-I want to learn be a better bartender, cook, barista, server, tour guide, dance instructor, and overall a better person each day and travel as my excuse to do all of these things.
+I want to see the faces of people in Tajikistan wondering why a New Yorker is in their country.
+I want to cross borders through Sudan, Djibouti, and Eritrea just for the hell of it.
+Dance salsa in Puerto Rico.
+Get lost in India.
+See Tuvalu, Nauru, and Kiribati and better understand climate change.
+Engage with locals in Brazil with my rusty Portuguese.
+Hitch rides on sailboats through the Eastern Caribbean and South Pacific.
+Travel the corners of America with my dad.
+Help improve my mom’s Spanish in Colombia for for a dream Latin America voyage.
+Learn to become a better bartender, cook, barista, server, tour guide, dance instructor, and just a better person day by day, with travel as my excuse to do all of it.

 Te Paki Sand Dunes New Zealand